NBoas42/Coacher-BE/README.md

 ## Installation

 To install this application make sure you have [node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/getting-started/install) installed on your machine.
-After this is done you need to make sure you are in the root of the file directory and execute the command directly bellow
+You will also need to edit the name of the .env-example file to .env.
+After all this is done you need to make sure you are in the root of the file directory and execute the command directly bellow

 ```bash
 $ yarn install